12 Apple Desserts That Are Easier Than Pie

 Sliced apples and cinnamon are baked under a sweet and crunchy oatmeal topping.
 Serve warm from the oven with a scoop of ice cream on the side for a classic fall dessert.
 "Great recipe!
 I did not add the water, since I never add water to fruit crisp recipes.
-I mixed Granny Smith apples with Jonathan apples and the result was a delicious dessert." — MARY DOMAZ.
-Several reviewers recommended skipping the half cup of water in the recipe.
+I mixed Granny Smith apples with Jonathan apples and the result was a delicious dessert." —MARY DOMAZ.
+Several other reviewers also recommended skipping the half cup of water in the recipe.

 An easy apple-studded batter baked in a skillet.
 How easy is it?
 Avon-status quo PRO says, "This was a perfect recipe and the ease was almost scary.
 So simple that I could probably make it every night."
 Several reviewers made the recipe in 9x13 or 8x8 baking pans, and it turned out great.

-"This was so good, and so easy.
-I used 3 Fuji apples, 1 Granny Smith, and a pear, just because.
-This one is a keeper because it is easy to prepare and most of the ingredients are things you have on hand." — Brandy Wiser
+"This was so good and so easy.
+I used three Fuji apples, one Granny Smith, and a pear, just because.
+This one is a keeper because it is easy to prepare and most of the ingredients are things you have on hand." —Brandy Wiser

-You'll actually start with a prepared pie crust for these apple hand pies.
-Still easier than pie, though.
+A ready-made pie crust makes these apple hand pies quick and easy to assemble.
 "I didn't have any apple pie spice so I just just a tsp of cinnamon and about 1/8 tsp of nutmeg.
 I also sprinkled granulated sugar on the outside after brushing with the egg.
-This was very easy to make and quite tasty too!" — staceykb72
+This was very easy to make and quite tasty too!" —staceykb72